Ask Experts Questions for FREE Help!

 Junior Member

-After I had my engine "recon" (see another thread) all "Zipper Club" patients were recomended being .given Beta Blocker tablets.
+After I had my engine "recon" (see another thread) all "Zipper Club" patients were recommended being .given Beta Blocker tablets.
 I did question this at the time as my BP has always been slightly on the low side ( 110/118 over 65/70 for those who know the vernalcular).

 The fateful day arrived after my retirement and therefore not working the drug out of my system, I blacked out due to beta blocker overdose - the paramedic gave me BP as 85 tops stuck a valve in my wrist and pumped a full phial of "quick start" into my veins.
-I was kept in hospital for 24 hrs observation - three days after this I came down with the biggest dose of what I thought was 'flu - which lasted almost a fortnight - yet all the medicals were trying to tell me was "diabetic" - I ain't gottit - nobody in the family ever had it !!!!
+I was kept in hospital for 24 hrs observation - three days after this I came down with the biggest dose of what I thought was 'flu - which lasted almost a fortnight - yet all the medicals were trying to tell me was "diabetic" - I ain't gottit - nobody in the family ever had it!!

-Sorry for the long story - but the culmination is that even though I enjoyed the occasional cigarillo or cigarette after my recon - I can't any longer - nicotine smoke puts me on my knees , the so called 'flu or diabetes (I personally think it was MRSA that I picked up in there - but that's another story) has completly messed up my lungs.
-Now I am actualy jealous when I see some one "Lighting up".
+Sorry for the long story - but the culmination is that even though I enjoyed the occasional cigarillo or cigarette after my recon - I can't any longer - nicotine smoke puts me on my knees , the so called 'flu or diabetes (I personally think it was MRSA that I picked up in there - but that's another story) has completely messed up my lungs.
+Now I am actually jealous when I see some one "Lighting up".

 valinors_sorrow's Avatar